 - Financial abuse — taking away someone’s financial freedom or accessing their money without permission.

-- Verbal abuse — verbally taunting someone, being rude about their appearance, intelligence, or value as a person.
+- Verbal abuse — verbally taunting someone, being rude about their appearance, intelligence, or value.

 - Neglect — failing to care for a person that they are responsible for or provide for their spouse or children’s needs.

-These types of violence can blur into one another and don’t often happen in isolation.
+These types of violence can blur into one another and rarely happen in isolation.
 Physical violence is very unlikely without some other form of intimidation or abuse.

 What are the signs of family violence?